andrewjscott/pands-proect2021-/README.md

 ## Petal Width Histogram
 ![alt text](https://raw.githubusercontent.com/andrewjscott/pands-project2021/main/HistogramPetalWidth.png "Petal Width Histogram")

 While the summary tables when separated by species gave us useful information, plotting this information graphically can tell us about these findings faster than looking through a table of numbers.
 Many of the conclusions mentioned above after looking at the summary tables can be seen at a glance using histograms.
-For example, we can see how the petals of Iris setosa are all smaller than Iris versicolor and Iris virginica, and how there is a lot of overlap between all 3 species when looking at their sepal width.
-If we were shown 3 Iris flowers at random that were measured for this dataset, 1 from each species, and tasked with determining what species each flower was, we could be 100% confident in identifying the Iris setosa flower by its petal size alone.
-It would also be reasonable to assume the flower with the largest petals is an Iris virginica, but we would be less confident in this answer due to the slight overlap between the petal sizes of Iris versicolor and Iris virginica among some of the measured samples.
+For example, we can see how the petals of *Iris setosa* are all smaller than *Iris versicolor* and *Iris virginica*, and how there is a lot of overlap between all three species when looking at their sepal width.
+If we were shown three *Iris* flowers at random that were measured for this dataset, one from each species, and tasked with determining what species each flower was, we could be 100% confident in identifying the *Iris setosa* flower by its petal size alone.
+It would also be reasonable to assume the flower with the largest petals is an *Iris virginica*, but we would be less confident in this answer due to the slight overlap between the petal sizes of *Iris versicolor* and *Iris virginica* among some of the measured samples.

 The summary tables and histograms compliment each other well - the histogram for quickly spotting patterns in the data, and the tables for precise measurements of the summaries.